Xmaster6y/Xmaster6y/README.md

 # Greetings :wave:!

-Welcome on my github profile, my name is Yoann Poupart, I am a student from the ENS de Lyon:closed_book:.
-I am currently enrolled in Master of Science on Complex Systems:spider_web:.
+Welcome to my github profile, my name is Yoann Poupart, I am a student from the ENS de Lyon:closed_book:.
+I am currently enrolled in a Master of Science on Complex Systems:spider_web:.

 ## 🔧 Technologies & Tools